PrincetonUniversity/Vatic/README.md

 You can additionally download the smaller testing [RTS-GMLC](https://github.com/GridMod/RTS-GMLC) grid for use with Vatic by running ```cd Vatic; git submodule init; git submodule update; pip install .```.

+### Installing Gurobi ###

+The Vatic supports the latest version of gurobi 10.0.1.
+Please install the gurobi version 10.0.1 on the PC or load it on the cluster with module load gurobi/10.0.1.

 ## Running Vatic ##